 - Following the regulations and rules as listed in the governing documents.

-The areas that may fall under an HOA’s responsibility as “common areas and facilities” for maintenance include community pools, elevators, structural building components, clubhouses, most exterior areas of the condominium property, central systems and utility service equipment, and parks.
-However, every condominium can define it’s common areas and facilities in different ways so its important to consult with the Boston-based condominium lawyers at Calabrese Law Associates if you need assistance in determining the rights and obligations of the unit owners versus the condominium association (HOA) at your Massachusetts condominium property.
+The areas that may fall under a COA’s responsibility as “common areas and facilities” for maintenance include community pools, elevators, structural building components, clubhouses, most exterior areas of the condominium property, central systems and utility service equipment, and parks.
+However, every condominium can define its common areas and facilities in different ways, so it’s important to consult with the condominium lawyers at Calabrese Law Associates if you need assistance in determining the rights and obligations of the unit owners versus the COA at your Massachusetts condominium property.

 Contact Calabrese Law Associates for Help With Condominium Disputes

-When it comes to the Massachusetts condo law, there is always so much to consider.
+Massachusetts condo law can be complex, especially as it relates to the unique rules and bylaws of each COA.
 It can be incredibly difficult to understand your condo owner rights and the rights of other condo owners.
 If you are a condominium unit owner or member of a condominium association and in the midst of a dispute, it is best to seek expert legal advice.
-A lot may be at stake, and the experienced condo attorneys at Calabrese Law Associates will make sure you do not make a mistake that you will later regret.
+A lot may be at stake, and the experienced condo attorneys at Calabrese Law Associates can help you make informed decisions and navigate your situation.

 Calabrese Law Associates is on your side.
 We can help you resolve the most complex disputes, no matter how many parties are involved.
 You deserve to enjoy your condominium as a unit owner and association member.
 We want to help you gain an understanding of your condo owner rights, the condo rules, and how you can take charge of your situation and future.
 For more information or to speak with our dedicated condo attorneys, contact Calabrese Law Associates today.